abdulmeLINK/keras-image-processing/README.md

 In this line you should define path of your test image.

 ## TIPS
-If there is an error with file or folder you can use " \\ " instead " \ "
+If there is an error with file or folder you can use double "\" instead " \ "

 ```
 C:\\Users\\User\\Desktop\\File